Debt and Mental Health

 Reach out to your friends/ family

-It might be difficult to open up initially to those around you about your mental and financial situation, but you may feel a lot of relief after having done so.
-They may be able to offer support but even a listening ear can make a huge difference to how you’re feeling.
+It might be challenging to open up initially to those around you about your mental and financial situation, but you may feel a lot of relief after having done so.
+They may be able to offer support, but even a listening ear can make a massive difference to how you’re feeling.

 Speak to professionals

-In regards to your debt, there’s also help out there from people like ourselves, who are happy to give you free and honest support about your finances.
-Many of our past customers have reported feeling more positive after taking an initial step to pick up the phone to us.
+Regarding your debt, there’s also help from people like ourselves, who are happy to give you free and honest support about your finances.
+Many of our past customers have reported feeling more optimistic after taking an initial step to picking up the phone with us.

 Speak to Your Creditors Directly

-In some circumstances, you may be able to have debt written off by your creditors if you let them know of your mental health issues that you are dealing with.
-Many have their own protocols and policies in place to support consumers.
+In some circumstances, you may be able to have debt written off by your creditors if you let them know of the mental health issues that you are dealing with.
+Many have protocols and policies in place to support consumers.

 Do Some Research